 - Projected Future Cash Flows.
 Our projected future cash flows assume future increases in the number of aircraft online and in the adoption rate of our service, and introduction of new products and services.
 In addition, we make certain assumptions relating to the development cost of new products and technologies, operating costs and capital expenditures. - 2) Discount Rate.
 The discount rate used to calculate the present value of the prospective cash flows is estimated using the Capital Asset Pricing Model (CAPM) inputs.
-The most significant estimates in the CAPM model are the average risk premiums specific to the CA and BA segments' future cash flows.
+The most significant estimates in the CAPM model are the average risk premiums specific to the CA, BA and International segments' future cash flows.
 We evaluate quantitative and qualitative factors every quarter that help us assess the level of risk inherent in our projections.
 Generally speaking, the average risk premiums have declined over time as our operations have matured and we have achieved operating and financial results that were consistent with previously issued projections. - 3) Discount for the Lack of Marketability.
 The discount for the lack of marketability of our preferred and common stock is estimated using both quantitative and qualitative methods.
-The discount for the lack of marketability has declined as we approach a potential liquidity event. - 4) Timing and Probability of Potential Liquidity Events.
+The discount for the lack of marketability has declined as we approach a potential liquidity event.

+4) Timing and Probability of Potential Liquidity Events.
 We utilize four liquidity scenarios in our PWERM model, each of which has different financial performance and liquidity event timing assumptions.
 As of December 31, 2011, the first two scenarios, which represent 60% of the overall enterprise value, assume the IPO occurs within six months.
-The other two scenarios, which represent 40% of the overall enterprise value, assume the IPO and a sale of the Company.
-The weighting of the four scenarios stayed consistent between December 2011 and March 2012.
+The other two scenarios, which represent 40% of the overall enterprise value, assume a delayed IPO or a sale of the Company occurring in 2013.
+The weighting of the four scenarios stayed consistent between December 2011 and June 2012, however the timing of each of the expected liquidity events has been delayed 5-9 months from what was anticipated in December 2011.
 Each scenario has a set of assumptions that represents sensitivity around future revenue and cash flow projections.